Moesif/moesif-developer-portal/README.md

 ### 3. Configuring API Management or Provisioning Plugin

-Lastly, you'll need to configure a service to generate API keys.
+You'll need to configure a service to generate API keys.
 This enables new sign ups to access your APIs and meter their usage.
 The developer portal has plugins for many different provisioning flows including popular API gateways like Kong along with standards like Json Web Tokens (JWT)

 The plugins are available in the `./plugins` directory of the repository.
 Instructions are below: